saulpierotti/markdown_notebook/archive/bioinformatics_unibo/semester_1/AG/AG.md

 * The quality score of an assembly (n50) is the minimum size of scaffolds that contain 50% of the assembled genome
 * A human chromosome is on average 80-100 Mb
 * Penetrance is the proportion of individual with a given genotype that manifest the associated phenotype
+* ChiPseq (chromatine immunoprecipitation) is a method used to analyse DNA-protein interactions
+	* The output is a library of sequences that bind the protein of interest
+	* The first step is to fix the proteins with DNA using formaldehyde
+	* Subsequently, cells are lised and DNA fragmented
+	* The sequences of interest are recovered with Ab against the protein of interest
+	* I reverse the DNA-protein binding and sequence the fragments
+* If I want to reduce cost, I can sequence only the part of interest, for instance the exome
+	* In order to sequence the exom I need a capturing system
+	* If not commercially available I have to evaluate if developping a capturing system is worth it
+	* In order to enrich for the exome, I need to have specific probes that bind to exon regions, either in solution (on beads) or in microarrays

 # Sanger sequencing
 * Sanger sequencing was developped by F. Sanger in 1977